fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/README.md

   (for example, `~/miniconda3` in your home directory).
 If you wish to get rid of your conda installation, simply delete this folder.

-- Add the following line to your `~/.bashrc` file (the installer will offer to do this for you automatically), and then run `source ~/.bashrc`.
+2. Make sure that your `~/.bashrc` file contains a  line similar to the following.
+The conda installer will typically offer to add this for you automatically.

-       export PATH="~/miniconda3/bin:$PATH"
+       export PATH=~/miniconda3/bin:$PATH

+   Note that the exact path may depend on whether you installed Miniconda or the full Anaconda distribution, so if you add this manually then make sure it points to the correct location of your installation.

+3. Run `source ~/.bashrc` to activate the conda installation.
 This makes the conda executable available in the terminal.

-- Create a new conda environment, install the packages specified in `conda_environment.yml` (which include the requirements listed above) and activate this environment.
+4. Create a new conda environment called `fmr-stdproblem` which contains all necessary packages (these are specified in the file `conda_environment.yml`).

-      conda env create -f conda_environment.yml
+       conda env create --name fmr-stdproblem -f conda_environment.yml

+5. Activate the newly created environment

        source activate fmr-stdproblem

+This should provide all the necessary requirements.
+If you ever want to delete the conda installation, simply remove the folder where conda was installed (for example, `~/miniconda3`) and remove the line rom your `~/.bashrc` file that was added in step 2 above.

 ### Running scripts in this repository

+- If you are using conda (see instructions above), make sure that your conda environment for this repository is activated:

+      source activate fmr-stdproblem

 - Clone this repository and change into the newly created directory.